a4happy20/jellyfin-media-card-sensors/README.md

 The Home Assistant sensor configuration that powers the [**Jellyfin Media Card**](https://github.com/a4happy20/jellyfin-media-card).
-It fetches recently added and "Next Up" items from your Jellyfin server, tags each item by library, caches the last good result, and exposes them as template sensors the card reads.
+It fetches "Recently Added" and "Next Up" items from your Jellyfin server, tags each item by library, caches the last good result, and exposes them as template sensors the card reads.